grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM/01 Grafana Cloud.md

 <Blockquote mod="attention" title="">

 This feature is being deprecated.
+If you're using [Grafana Cloud k6](https://grafana.com/products/cloud/k6/), we recommend using [Data source plugins for Grafana](https://grafana.com/grafana/plugins/data-source-plugins/) to visualize and correlate your APM and k6 metrics.

 </Blockquote>